-- (a) The officer shall carry the officer's Sedro-Woolley Police Department identification card whenever carrying such firearm. - (b) The officer is not the subject of any current disciplinary action. - (c) The officer may not be under the influence of alcohol or any other intoxicating or hallucinatory drug. - (d) The officer will remain subject to this and all other department policies (including qualifying and training).
+- (a) The officer shall carry his/her Wenatchee Police Department identification card whenever carrying such firearm. - (b) The officer is not the subject of any current disciplinary action. - (c) The officer may not be under the influence of alcohol or any other intoxicating or hallucinatory drug. - (d) The officer will remain subject to this and all other department policies (including qualifying and training).